krpaudel/Getting-and-cleaning-data-project-assignment/codeBook.md

-#Designate working directory to the one in which downloaded data was unzipped.
-In my pc it is,
+I am have put command instructios as well.
+It looks similar to my .R file but servers purpose of codebook as well since I have put down all the instructions/comments along with the codes.
-setwd("~/DATA-SCIENCE/Course 3- Getting and cleaning data/data/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
+1.Designate working directory to the one in which downloaded data was unzipped.
+In my pc it is, setwd("~/DATA-SCIENCE/Course 3- Getting and cleaning data/data/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
 #Cleaning workspace:
 rm(list=ls())